Back to the blog

 • Psychological effects on opponents

-• When sacrifices work (and when they backfire)
+• When sacrifices pay off (and when they blow up)

 Pawn Sacrifices

-• Gambits (King’s Gambit, Evans Gambit): Temporary pawn losses for rapid development
+Gambits (King’s Gambit, Evans Gambit): Sacrificing a pawn or pawns for fast development

 Piece Sacrifices

-• Positional Exchange Sacs: Rooks for minor pieces to exploit weak squares
+Positional Exchange Sacs: Rooks for minor pieces to gain control of Squares.

 Thematic Sacrifices